rust-lang/rust/text/0000-associated-type-bounds.md

 ## Notes on the meaning of `impl Trait<Assoc: Bound>`

-Note that in the context `-> impl Trait<Assoc: Bound>`, since the `Trait` is existentially quantified, so is in effect also the `Assoc`.
+Note that in the context `-> impl Trait<Assoc: Bound>`, since the Trait is existentially quantified, the `Assoc` is as well.
 Semantically speaking, `fn printables..` is equivalent to:

 ```rust
 fn printables() -> impl Iterator<Item = impl Display> { .. }